Washington USA Travel Guide

 Read Rain Forests of the Olympic Mountains by Robert Steelquist for insights into the natural history, or The Living Rain Forest by Ruth Kirk for ecology focus.
 The Twilight series by Stephenie Meyer, set in Forks, WA, attracts many visitors.

-Free local newspapers or tourism guides in Port Angeles or Forks frequently have event listings, restaurant information, and local advertisements.
+Free local papers or tourism guides in Port Angeles or Forks frequently have event listings, restaurant information, and local advertisements.
 Pick these up at visitor centers or hotel lobbies.

-Ensure all windows and doors are locked before you go.
+Ensure all windows and doors are locked prior to your departure.
 Consider setting up a security system or informing a trusted neighbor of your absence.

-Have your mail held by the post office or picked up by a friend.
+Arrange for mail to be held by the post office or picked up by a friend.
 Organize pet care well in advance if you have animals.

 Water your plants before leaving.
 Confirm all unnecessary appliances are turned off or unplugged to save energy and for safety.

 For a lost passport, contact your country's embassy or consulate immediately.
-For a lost driver's license, reach out and about to your state's Department of Motor Vehicles (DMV) or equivalent agency.
+For a lost driver's license, reach out at your state's Department of Motor Vehicles (DMV) or equivalent agency.

-Tell someone your travel plans, especially for backcountry trips.
+Inform someone of your itinerary, especially for backcountry trips.

 Bring a satellite messenger if venturing into areas without cell service.